skhemissa/Open-Secure-Bastion/README.md

 The user is automatically created in the Remote Access Gateway: connections and/or groups assignments are done by a Remote Access Gateway administrator.

+File exchange between Remote Access Gateway and remote servers is blocked.

 >***The trafic to the Remote Access Gateway must be stricly filtered.
 It must be allowed only from the HTTPS reverse Proxy.
 Otherwise, both components must be hosted in a dedicated DMZ.***

 ## Files Exchange Server with real-time antivirus
+Based on sftp on a debian machine and ClamAV antivirus.

 Files are exchanged using the Remote Access Gateway thanks to file donwload / upload features.

+Mounts could be done on remote server using sshfs available for main Linux flavours and [SSHFS-Win](https://github.com/billziss-gh/sshfs-win) for Windows hosts.

+To be considered for fulture releases: cifs and nfs.

 Authentication is also binded to the OpenLDAP server.